Things to do nearby Barn Cottage

 At Barn Cottage you are well placed make the most of the wonderful surroundings of Bassenthwaite Village.
 Get well prepared and head up the less frequently used northern route of Skiddaw or enjoy some of the smaller family-friendly fells in the area known as the Back O' Skiddaw.
 Pamper yourself by having a spa day at nearby Armathwaite Hall or have a great family day out at the Lake District Wildlife Park.
 After your adventures enjoy a pint or a meal at The Sun Inn around the corner.

 Bassenthwaite Village is a quintessential village with only a small number of houses, a village green, church, and two surrounding farms.
 The Sun Inn, in the village, is a popular pub with a charming period interior.
 It boasts good, locally sourced food and local real ales.
 The Pheasant Inn, just over three miles away, has an excellent reputation for food and an impressive selection of gin.
-Less than three miles away is the Lakes Distillery, where you can enjoy a tour and tasting or perhaps just a delicious meal at the Bistro.
+Less than three miles away is the Lakes Distillery, where you can enjoy a tour and tasting or perhaps just a delicious meal at the Bistro - guests of Sally's Cottages can even receive a discount.
 Ravenstone Lodge is less than two miles away and has a restaurant and bistro to choose from.

 Nearby Bassenthwaite Lake is part of a national wetlands nature reserve and, among the area's abundant wildlife, visitors might be lucky enough to spot the magnificent ospreys that nest near the lake.
 From the spring to the autumn you can watch them at nearby Dodd Wood and find out more about their habits.
 The ospreys have been nesting around Bassenthwaite's shores since 2001 as a result of a successful project to reintroduce the birds to the area.
 Aside from the ospreys, cormorants have also been known to fish the lake and herons can frequently be seen.